a-sit-plus/signum/docs/docs/index.md

 ### Signature Verification (Supreme)

-To verify a signature, obtain a `Verifier` instance using `verifierFor(k: PublicKey)`, either directly on a `SignatureAlgorithm`, or on one of the specialized algorithms (`X509SignatureAlgorithm`, `CoseAlgorithm`, ...).
+To verify a signature, obtain a `SupremeVerifier` instance using `verifierFor(k: PublicKey)`, either directly on a `SignatureAlgorithm`, or on one of the specialized algorithms (`X509SignatureAlgorithm`, `CoseAlgorithm`, ...).
 A variety of constants, resembling the well-known JCA names, are also available in `SignatureAlgorithm`'s companion.